GreenZone Properties

 In Northern California along the Oregon border lies a small town called Dorris.
 For many people this is just a town they travel through on their way to another destination.
 But its remote location and the fact that the highway forces drivers to slow down as they pass through Main Street made it an enticing candidate for development.

-After purchasing the building highlighted in yellow, we began to rehab it.
-We also secured an agreement with Subway Restaurants to open a franchise at the location.
-Across the street, was a gas station for sale that we were also looking to acquire.
+After purchasing the building highlighted in yellow, GreenZone began to rehab it.
+The company also secured an agreement with Subway Restaurants to open a franchise at the location.
+Across the street, was a gas station that was nearly acquired.